-Similarly, illegal acts may have occurred.
-However, our audit provides no assurance that illegal acts generally will be detected and only reasonable assurance that we will detect illegal acts directly and materially affecting the determination of financial statement amounts.
-We will inform you regarding material error or illegal acts that come to our attention.
+Similarly, noncompliance may have occurred.
+However, our audit provides no assurance that noncompliance generally will be detected and only reasonable assurance that we will detect noncompliance directly and materially affecting the determination of financial statement amounts.
+We will inform you regarding material error or noncompliance that come to our attention.